acien101/BlaBlaBla/_posts/2018-09-11-Ansible-notas.md

 ```
 # as bruce
 $ ansible all -m ping -u bruce
-# as bruce, sudoing to root
+# as bruce, sudoinnormally.g to root
 $ ansible all -m ping -u bruce --sudo
 # as bruce, sudoing to batman
 $ ansible all -m ping -u bruce --sudo --sudo-user batman